Blog · April 7, 2026

 Prices as of April 2026.
 Answering service costs vary by call volume and minutes used.

-Contractors get calls that require specific knowledge.
-A customer calling about a leaking AC unit wants to know if you service their brand, whether you charge for after-hours visits, and how soon you can come out.
-An operator in a call center reading a script can't give that answer.
+Contractors get calls that need specific answers.
+Someone's AC is leaking, they want to know if you service their brand, whether you charge for after-hours, and how soon you can come out.
+An operator reading a script can't answer any of that.
 They take a message.

-The customer hangs up and calls the next HVAC company that actually answers and can say "yes, we can be there Thursday between 2 and 4."
+The customer hangs up and calls the next HVAC company that picks up and says "yeah we can be there Thursday between 2 and 4."

-The message in your email is not the same as the job on your calendar.
+A message sitting in your email is not a job on your calendar.

 Where AI Falls Short

 You also need a clear escalation path.
-Some calls need a human.
-The AI should know which ones those are and transfer them rather than fumbling through.
+Some calls need a human and the AI should know which ones those are.
+Transfer, don't fumble.

-The other thing AI can't do is exercise judgment the way a good human receptionist can.
+AI also can't exercise judgment the way a really good receptionist can.
 It follows its configuration.
-That's mostly a strength, but occasionally a limitation.
+Mostly a strength, sometimes not.

 For most contractors running 2-10 person operations, AI wins on cost, availability, and booking rate.
-You pay a flat monthly fee, every call gets answered, and appointments land on your calendar without you doing anything.
+Flat monthly, every call answered, appointments land on your calendar without you touching anything.

-If you're running a high-end service with complex, relationship-driven clients, a hybrid approach makes sense.
-AI handles the initial intake; a human follows up on the ones that need it.
+If you're running high-end work with relationship-driven clients that need hand-holding on the first call, a hybrid makes sense.
+AI handles intake, human follows up on the complicated ones.

-What doesn't make sense is continuing to send calls to voicemail.
-Those calls don't come back.
+What doesn't make sense is leaving calls going to voicemail.
+Those don't come back.

-Call our demo number and hear what your customers would experience.
+Call our demo number.
 It handles a real HVAC intake call, books appointments, and escalates correctly.
 Takes about 2 minutes.